 The protocol narrative must be sufficiently detailed to permit the IRB to evaluate the soundness of the procedures proposed and the potential risks and benefits to research subjects.
-The protocol should be typed and the pages numbered.
 Please see guidance on the IRB website for an outline of appropriate sections to include in a written protocol narrative.
 The IRB office may refuse to process a new submission lacking a sufficient protocol narrative until such time as a sufficient protocol is provided.